Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 ### Why is Convex needed?

 Convex is needed because, despite the vast potential of the Internet Of Value, a technology did not previously exist to enable it in a satisfactory way.
+We need a system that is *simultaneously* Global, Open, Automated, Secure, Extensible, Fast and Cheap.
+Previous systems fall short on one or more of these points.

-Convex builds on ideas around decentralised technology popularised through "blockchain" in recent years, but was motivated by a desire to build something better than current incarnations of blockchain technology can offer.
-Key motivations include:
+Convex builds on ideas around decentralised technology popularised through blockchain innovations in recent years, but was motivated by a desire to build something better than current incarnations of blockchain technology can offer.
+For example, Bitcoin does well on Global, Open and Secure, but is definitely not Fast or Cheap.

-* Provide a level of performance that makes decentralised applications practical for real work use cases
+Key additional motivations for the creation of Convex, while not strictly necessary for the Internet of Value, include:

-* Help the environment by supplanting systems based on Proof of Work
+* Help the environment by supplanting systems based on Proof of Work.
 * Make decentralised software development more productive, engaging and fun
-* Maintain a level of decentralisation that offers security and freedom from centralised control
-* Establish new paradigms of programming around globally shared, consistent state
+* Establish new paradigms of decentralised programming around globally shared, consistent state

 ### Prior Innovation

 The space of decentralised technology has seen massive innovation in recent years, many of which have inspired the Convex project.
-Some particularly significant events are worth noting:
+It is not the purpose of this White Paper to chronicle all these exciting developments in detail, but some particularly significant events are worth noting:

 In 2009, Bitcoin was launched by Satoshi Nakamoto, which demonstrated for the first time that a digital currency could be operated on a fully decentralised, secure network using a Proof of Work consensus algorithm.
 The ability to prevent "double spending" using a purely decentralised, online method was a revelation that hinted at the possibility of entire economic systems migrating to the Internet.